Teneo calls its own experience

-NEW YORK, July 6 (Reuters Breakingviews) - Teneo, the public relations firm, found itself on the wrong side of the stories last week after boss Declan Kelly resigned abruptly read more following allegations of inappropriate drunken behavior.
-Appointing Ursula Burns, a former client and present adviser, as chairwoman shows the value of being able to call in your own rare expertise.
+NEW YORK (Reuters Breakingviews) - Teneo, the public relations firm, found itself on the wrong side of the stories last week after boss Declan Kelly resigned abruptly following allegations of inappropriate drunken behavior.
+Appointing Ursula Burns here, a former client and present adviser, as chairwoman shows the value of being able to call in your own rare expertise.

 Capital Calls - More concise insights on global finance: